Artsplendr/RAG-System-Using-LlamaIndex/README.md

 This system enables offline, cost-efficient, and private retrieval-augmented generation without relying on cloud-based models like OpenAI’s GPT-4.
 However, the speed of generating a response is quite slow.

 # References
-This project is based on the course "Building Your first RAG System using LlamaIndex" by Prashant Sahu / Analytics Vidhya and is available at the folowing [link](https://www.google.com/url?q=https%3A%2F%2Fcourses.analyticsvidhya.com%2Fcourses%2Fbuilding-your-first-rag-system-free-course).
+This project is based on the course "Building Your first RAG System using LlamaIndex" by Prashant Sahu / Analytics Vidhya and is available at the following [link](https://www.google.com/url?q=https%3A%2F%2Fcourses.analyticsvidhya.com%2Fcourses%2Fbuilding-your-first-rag-system-free-course).